Fr. Felix Hintemeyer Catholic Leadership Program

 Welcome from the Hintemeyer Program Director

+Greetings in Christ, and thank you for your interest in the Hintemeyer Catholic Leadership Program at Belmont Abbey College.
+The Hintemeyer program is designed to foster the leadership potential of a select group of Catholic men and women.
 The program requires exemplary character; serious commitment to the truth and life of Catholicism; exceptionally strong self-motivation, initiative, and creativity; academic diligence and accomplishment; and employment of these qualities and abilities in the service of others.

 Throughout their four years in the program, Hintemeyer scholars strive to grow together in faith, virtue, and knowledge, and to discern through reflection and practice the nature of authentic Catholic leadership.
 Central to each participant’s experience will be seminars on a variety of leadership and faith topics, communal prayer and participation in the sacraments, and regular student-generated service and leadership activities on and off campus.
 Many leadership programs tend to force students into a homogenous box; the Hintemeyer Program, in contrast, is designed to encourage each student to examine closely his or her God-given gifts and inclinations and seek ways to use those creatively to build up the college and surrounding community.

 If you believe yourself to be a young man or woman with character, initiative, and energy, I would be happy to consider you for our program.
 Please feel free to write or call any time with inquiries.

 — Mr. Patrick Ford Director, Hintemeyer Catholic Leadership Program Director of Campus Ministry Belmont Abbey College.